When you need someone to come to you, come to us

 Many CEOs are polished, compelling speakers on behalf of their organizations.
 But why leave this responsibility in the hands of just one person?

-It’s time to everyone else up to speed—quickly and efficiently.
+It’s time to get everyone else up to speed—quickly and efficiently.

 This virtual seminar is perfect for C-suite lieutenants and VPs who want to be more confident in external presentations, director-level people who represent the organization at conferences, and mid-career professionals making the difficult transition from doing the work to managing people.
 Former Pentagon speechwriter and star speaking coach Rosemary King will use an interactive approach to teach participants how to: